jvpoulos/diabetes_pred/README.md

 ## Code Files in `src/`

 - `data_loader.py`
-	- Loads and merges data from CSV files.
+	- Loads and merges data from .txt files.
 Preprocesses merged data.
-Creates additional features from provider notes using NLP methods; converts the processed data into a PyTorch Tensor, and saves it to file.
+Converts the processed data into a PyTorch Tensor, and saves it to file.

 - `data_splitter.py`
 	- Randomly splits the processed dataset into training (70%), validation (20%), and test (10%) sets.
 Saves the split datasets to disk.

+- `data_preprocessor.py`
+	- Further preprocesses the datasets by applying feature selection techniques and visualizes the extent of sparsity in the training set.

 - `train.py`
 	- Trains deep learning models, supporting LSTM with Attention and Temporal Convolutional Neural Network (TCN).
 Includes 5-fold cross-validation and saves the best model.